 Whilst the majority of roles will involve China facing business, there will be times when the role has a more Asia-Pacific focus.
 If so, there is less of a need for Chinese language skills (don't rule it out, however, there are roles that need to cover greater China and the rest of Asia), whilst the emphasis is more on having a language skill from a leading Asian economy or at least experience of doing deals and handling legal matters in Asia.
 This is particularly the case for regional in-house legal roles, where experience of handling legal matters across the Asia Pacific region can be a very strong selling point for the lawyer to a company with wider Apac regional operations.

 4. Is your practice area hot (or not)?

 Capital markets (both equity capital markets and debt capital markets) remain the ‘hot potato’ in Hong Kong and China (particularly with Hong Kong IPOs).
 The trend in 2020 and 2021 has been for more PRC companies listed in New York seeking a secondary listing in Hong Kong, following pressures from the Trump administration and to some extent, from the Biden administration subsequently.
 Moreover, the demand for M&A and Private Equity lawyers has leaped in recent years, with more China outbound investments and private equity firms ramping up activity.
 This year is no exception, with more PE-backed cross-border deals, particularly in the Guangdong region of southern China, being forecast.
 The pandemic has acted like an ever tightening coil that once released (and infections arising from the pandemic start to ease) will create an outburst of M&A activity across the region.

 If you have at least 4 years of experience in both IPOs and M&A deals, in conjunction with strong Chinese/English language skills and local qualification, and you’re spoiled for choice.
-In addition to these practice areas, funds, banking & finance, litigation, regulatory (financial services and competition), employment, as well as probate/trusts and divorce law are all in demand in Hong Kong.
+In addition to these practice areas, funds, international arbitration, banking & finance, litigation, regulatory (financial services and competition), employment, as well as probate/trusts and divorce law are all in demand in Hong Kong.

 5. Brand association